 That's a so-called "bait and switch."
 It violates the New York False Advertising laws, General Business Law 350 and 350-a.
-It also may violate the Unlawful Selling Practices law, General Business Law 396, if it was intentional, though only the Attorney General can sue under that law.
-New York...Read more »
+It also may violate the Unlawful Selling Practices law, General Business Law 396, if it was intentional, though only the Attorney General can sue under that...Read more »

 If this was for work on your home, then possibly.
 If the contractor promised to do work, took money, and then disappeared, there may be a strong case for consumer deception under General Business Law section 349, which prohibits deceptive acts or practices in any business; or for common law fraud....Read more »